 The hiring manager will ask you this question for multiple reasons.
 This question is designed to find out whether you have a long-term vision or not.
 In addition, this question is being asked to ascertain if you are planning to stay in the company or if you are planning to leave at the first opportunity.

-It might be hard to answer questions regarding your future, especially if you do not have a long-term goal.
+It might be difficult to answer questions regarding your future, especially if you do not have a long-term goal.
 It’s best to stay away from an overly specific goal, as the chances are that that specific goal may not be an option at this company.
 Begin by setting short-term goals.
 Right now, your goal may be to get a job.
 But what kind of job?
 And where do you go from there?

 My past experiences have thought me that my long-term goals are better achieved when I break them up in shorter goals.
 So, my first goal is to find a position in a growing company.
 I want to add value in helping this company move forward.
 My long-term goal depends on where the company goes.
 I would like to move into a position eventually where I can lead a team.

 Probably one of the hardest questions to be asked during a job interview is the failure question.
-Negative experiences are hard to talk about during an interview, because you are trying to present yourself in the best light possible.
+Negative experiences are difficult to talk about during an interview, because you are trying to present yourself in the best light possible.
 However, this question is a behavioural question, where the hiring manager is trying to see how you respond in a rather tough situation.

 For this question, it doesn’t really matter what type of failure you talk about.
 The point of this question is to show how you responded to a setback, thought about it and grew from it eventually.
 Here, it’s more important how you talk about the failure, rather than the circumstance of the failure itself.